-Medical Condition

 CONTACT DETAILS

 Child's Name:

 Home Address:

 Date of Birth:

 Next of Kin:

-Contact Numbers: Home: Mobile
+Contact Numbers: Mobile

 GP Name and Address:

 Contact Numbers:

 Hospital Contacts:

 Description of Medical Condition:

 Description of Signs and symptoms:

+Description of signs and symptoms.

-Current medication taken (Including name, do ose and frequency)
+Current medication taken (Including name, dose and frequency)

 Daily treatment/medication needs in school : (e.g. before sport/at lunchtime)

 Describe what an emergency is for the pupil:

 Describe actions should this emergency occur:

-If: shows the following signs and symptoms:
+If: sho ws the following signs and symptoms:

 a)

 b)

 c)

-When this is an emergency then the following action should be taken: For example:
+When this is an e mergency then the following action on should be taken:

-If a) and b) Call an ambulance

-Then call parents

-Then call community nurse
+If a) and b) Call an ambulance Then call parents Then call community nurse

 Or c) Call parents / community nurse to assess

-Who is responsible in an emergency at school (state if different off-site):

-Plan copied to: Parents Yes/No

-Headteacher/class teacher Yes/No

-Community Nurse Yes/No
+· , Yes/No

-Other specialist nurse Yes/No
+Headteacher/class teacher Community Nurse Other specialist nurse Yes/No Yes/No Yes/No

-Parent and School Agreement
+Parent and School ol Agreement

+on is correct.
+The staff, in agreement,'s medical and emergency needs.

-Parents signature: Date:
+Parents signature a: Date:

-School staff signature: Date:
+School staff signo Date:

-Head teacher's signature: Date:
+Head teacher's si gnature: Date:

-Nurse's signature: Date: ool)
+e:ee and training has been provided